 Share Your Learnings

-We hope you have the opportunity to participate in the AAM Summit this week or in any of the accounting and marketing conferences taking place this summer, and that you have the chance to test out these techniques.
+We hope you have the opportunity to participate in the accounting and marketing conferences taking place this summer, and that you have the chance to test out these techniques to gain the most value from training.
 These ideas for learning will also apply to any training programs you engage in with other groups or consultants, creating more value for the time and money invested in that training.